 Ribbons were usually issued at the port by the Mercantile Marine Office; the medal normally followed on some time later after it had been produced by the Mint.
 It is believed that the Atlantic Star and the 1939-1945 ribbon were issued in advance of the others.
 For those trying to discover whether a medal was issued, or was an unclaimed entitlement, then the RSS should be contacted, before undertaking lengthy searches at The National Archives, as they have the most up-to-date records.

-Please Note: digital copies of these records can be searched and downloaded.
+Digital copies of Merchant seamen’s campaign medal records 1939-1945 can be searched and downloaded.